-Modelling GcaMP responses: From fluorescence to spikes
+Modelling GcaMP responses: From spikes to fluorescence

-The use of fluorescent calcium indicators, such as GCaMP6 to monitor neuronal acivity is widespread.
+The use of fluorescent calcium indicators, such as GCaMP6 to monitor neuronal activity is widespread.
 But methods for converting a single trial fluorescence trace into a single trial spike train are still under development.

-These methods have not undergone rigourous testing to assess if they do indeed achieve their aim of identifying spike times (and sometimes spike amplitudes).
+The forward mapping between spikes and GCaMP fluorescence is poorly understood.
+Furthermore, how this mapping is affected by characteristics of the indicator is also unknown.
+For example, it is known that GCaMP expression accumulates over weeks and months, which introduces a significant confound in any longitudinal studies.
+Because of this, the upper limit on spike train inference from GCaMP6 is currently unknown.

-The aim of this project was to develop a piece of software which can simulate the fluorescence trace produced by a fluorescent calcium indicator in a neuron soma with user defined parameters (binding rate, dissociation rate, and molar concentration) for a user defined spike train (spike times decided by the user).
-With the final goal of using the software to test the accuracy of fluorescence deconvolution methods.
+The aim of this project was to simulate the fluorescence traces produced by a fluorescent calcium indicator in a neuron soma with user defined parameters (binding rate, dissociation rate, and molar concentration) for a given spike train (spike times decided by the user), to benchmark various spike inference algorithms [REFS], and to understand how the quality of the inference depends on GCaMP parameters.

-The modelled cell contents consisted of free calcium, fluorescent indicator molecules, indicator molecules bound to calcium (BCa), excited bound indicator molecules (BCa*) i.e. those that could release a photon, endogenous calcium buffer, endogeneous calcium buffer bound to calcium, immobile calcium buffer, and immobile calcium buffer bound to calcium.
-The amounts of each of these substances were governed by a piecewise-deterministic Markov process (PDMP).
+The modelled cell contents consisted of free calcium, fluorescent indicator molecules, endogenous mobile and immobile calcium buffers, and their reactions (including the photo emission process).
+In order to reproduce the noise in both the system dynamics and experimental photon capturing processes, we simulated the model as a piecewise-deterministic Markov process (PDMP).
 The probability of a BCa molecule becoming excited and relaxing was determined by the Markov process and it was assumed that the fluoresence was proportional to the number of BCa* molecules in each time step.

-The plan for the coming months is to add some multiplicative Gaussian noise to the excitation/relaxation phase.
-This will allow estimation of the threshold SNR at which spike detection becomes unreliable.
-A simulation technique like this is required because at the moment, although methods do exist which can identify single spikes in a low frequency spiking environment, these methods are unable to detect the timing or the number of spikes in a burst of high frequency spiking.
-Challenges involved in this project are mostly caused by the lack of knowledge about biochemical agents within the soma.
-For example, there are number of different kinds of endogeneous mobile and immobile calcium buffers in a neuron soma.
-Because detailed knowledge of these buffers is lacking, simplifications and calibrations must be made to model them.
+First, we calibrated the model’s fluouresecence traces to reproduce the signal-to-noise ratio of published GCaMP6 data (REF), and asked how varying the noise level affects spike inference.
+Second, we varied the key model parameters such as GCaMP concentration, forward and backward kinetics, cell size, endongeneous buffer properties, to ask how they affect spike inference.